Why it’s never too late to socialize your dog

 If both dogs seem relaxed then try off-leash in a fenced-in yard.
 The key is to keep the interaction short then slowly add more time to the interactions.
 If this doesn’t work, look into a local dog training class to help supplement what you are working on.
 Don’t give up!

 If your canine is relaxed after taking walks and meeting new pups then the dog park is the next step in their socialization plan.

-Keep them on leash and expose them slowly.
+Keep them on a leash and expose them slowly.
 You can do this by walking them around the outside of the fence and letting them see the other dogs.
 Pay attention to how your dog is reacting to the other dogs, and slowly work your way into the dog park.

-Once you are comfortable enough to take your pup inside the fence, you can keep them on leash until they relax.
+Once you are comfortable enough to take your pup inside the fence, you can keep them on a leash until they relax.
 Each step is an improvement, reward your pup with treats!